VirgilSecurity/virgil-pure-wordpress/README.txt

 * Upload the Virgil_Pure.zip file

 == Frequently Asked Questions ==

+= What is Demo mode? =

+Demo mode is a mode in which no data in your database will be altered.
+To demonstrate how Virgil Pure works, a new column will be created to hold the newly protected password data.
+When you're ready to go live, your password hashes will be translated into cryptographically protected data.

+It is required to migrate all users before switching demo mod off.

 = Do users have to change their passwords if the database has been compromised? =